On a multivariate copula-based dependence measure and its estimation: A strongly consistent estimator for

 \end{lem} \begin{proof} According to Proposition \ref{prop:ineq} the function $\phi_{A,\Pi}$ is Lipschitz-continuous with Lipschitz constant $2$.
 We therefore have

 which, considering

 yields the desired result. \end{proof}

-Based on the previous two lemmata we can now prove the main result of this section (despite being technical the proof is not moved to the Supplementary since it contains various ideas).
+Based on the previous two lemmata we can now prove the main result of this section (despite being technical the proof is not moved to the Appendix since it contains various ideas).

 \begin{thm} Let $(\boldsymbol{X}_1,Y_1), (\boldsymbol{X}_2,Y_2), \ldots$ be a random sample from $(\boldsymbol{X}, Y)$ and assume that $(\boldsymbol{X}, Y)$ has continuous distribution function $H$ and underlying copula $A \in \mathcal{C}^\rho$.
 Then setting $N(n):=\lfloor n^s \rfloor$ for some $s$ fulfilling $0<s<\frac{1}{2d}$